AdBOOST/documentation/_posts/2017-03-22-product-campaigns.md

 {% include image_tag.html url="/images/campaigns/AwGeneralSettings.png" alt="Aw General Settings" style="" %}

+Please pay attention to the label next to the campaign name input.
+Name you choose for your campaign won't be final as it will be used according to naming conventions set in account settings form.

+{% include image_tag.html url="/images/campaigns/NamingConventions.png" alt="Naming Conventions" style="" %}

 Later you will be prompted to provide campaign budget to limit amount of money available to this campaign.
 You can choose from two options:

 - **Dedicated budget** that will be available only to this specific campaign and can be managed only in this form,